Please enter valid zip code

 PayPal

-Direct deposit funds go straight to your PayPal balance and can be accessed up to two days early.
+Direct deposit funds are deposited directly into your PayPal balance and can be accessed up to two days early.

 Several other banks, credit unions, and fintech companies offer early pay via direct deposit.
 Below is a list of just a few you may want to learn more about.